 Firstly, we have this mathematical model of what Hoffman calls a “conscious agent”:

 Hoffman uses the (supposedly) mathematical symbols of W, X and G in the above:

-Now once you have these symbols you can of course play with them.
-In Hoffman's own words:
+Now once you have these symbols, you can play with them.
+In Hoffman’s own words:

 And so on.
 And where you have mathematical symbols, you often also have maps, graphs, grids and suchlike.
 Hoffman makes use of them too.

-It's of course the case that Hoffman's conscious realism will provide all the answers to these questions
+It’s of course the case that Hoffman’s conscious realism may provide all the answers to these questions